anttijuu/O4-server/README.md

 }
 ```

-Users should keep the channel names short since displaying long channel names is not convenient.
-Currently the server does not limit channel or nick (user) name lengths.
+Users should keep the channel names short since displaying long channel names is inconvenient.
+Currently the server does not limit channel nor nick (user) name lengths.

 ### Change topic message